Predrag Danilović: 1993–94 season: Another league title

 The new season, 1993–94, mostly mirrored the previous one as it quickly became clear that no club was a match for Virtus in the Italian League.
-Jumping to the top of the standings with five straight wins to open the league season, they never relinquished first place until the end, finishing the regular season with the identical 24–6 record from the previous campaign.
-Well settled in Italy with monikers like lo Zar (the Tzar) and Zar Freddo (the Cold Tzar) given to him by the Italian sports media due to his prowess and calm-under-pressure demeanor on the court as well as inaccessible nature off it, Danilović continued to lead the team.
-In December 1993, approximately midway through the season, Virtus moved into its newly built 8,650-seat arena PalaMalaguti (which now seats 11,000), located outside of the city core in Casalecchio di Reno.
+Jumping to the top of the standings with five straight wins to open the season, they never relinquished the top spot until the end, finishing the regular season with an identical 24–6 record from the previous campaign.
+Well settled in Italy—and nicknamed lo Zar (the Tzar) and Zar Freddo (the Cold Tzar) by the Italian sports media for his prowess and cool demeanour under pressure on the court as well as his catlike inscrutability off it—Danilović continued to lead the team.
+In December 1993, approximately midway through the season, Virtus moved into their newly built 8,650-seat arena PalaMalaguti (which now seats 11,000), located outside of the city centre in Casalecchio di Reno.

 Miami Heat

 Despite being selected by the Golden State Warriors with the 43rd pick overall in the 1992 NBA draft, Danilović continued playing in Europe for three more seasons before debuting in the National Basketball Association (NBA).
-In the meantime, during November 1994, his rights had been traded to the Miami Heat as part of a deal that sent 25-year-old Billy Owens to the Heat while the Warriors got 29-year-old center Rony Seikaly.
+In the meantime, in November 1994, his rights were traded to the Miami Heat as part of a deal that sent 25-year-old Billy Owens to the Heat while the Warriors got 29-year-old center Rony Seikaly.
 In mid-June 1995, Danilović signed a four-year contract with Miami worth just over US$8 million.
-To accommodate signing Danilović, the Heat decided to trade Harold Miner to Cleveland for an exchange of second-round draft picks and future considerations thus freeing up space under NBA's salary cap.
+To accommodate signing Danilović, the Heat decided to trade Harold Miner to Cleveland in exchange for second-round draft picks and future considerations, thus freeing up space under NBA's salary cap.

-Several months later, one day before the scheduled start of the regular season, Miami pulled off a blockbuster trade with the Charlotte Hornets, sending the Heat's franchise player Glen Rice along with starting center Matt Geiger and point guard Khalid Reeves to the Hornets in exchange for their star player Alonzo Mourning with reserves Pete Myers and LeRon Ellis also thrown in.
+Several months later, one day before the scheduled start of the regular season, Miami pulled off a blockbuster trade with the Charlotte Hornets, sending the Heat's franchise player Glen Rice along with starting center Matt Geiger and point guard Khalid Reeves to the Hornets in exchange for their star player Alonzo Mourning, along with reserves Pete Myers and LeRon Ellis.

 During his two NBA seasons (1995–1997), Danilović averaged 12.8 points, 2.4 rebounds and 2 assists per game.